rafaelaudy/rafaelaudy.github.io/_posts/2015-10-30-simple-angular-2-app.md

 ![TypeScript go to](https://raw.githubusercontent.com/rafaelaudy/rafaelaudy.github.io/master/images/posts/angular/simple-angular-2-app/typescript-goto.png)

 Angular 2, Ionic 2 and a bunch of other libraries are using TypeScript 100% of the time.
-The Angular team adopted it in the middle of their development and thet reported a relevant imporvement in their productivity.
+The Angular team adopted it during Angular 2 development and reported a relevant improvement to their productivity.
 They said TypeScript made spotting errors and refactoring the code easier.

 ### Debugging the code: